mmmries/blog/README.md

 ```

 And finally login to rancher and upgrade the blog service to use the new tag that you just built and pushed.

+## Developing

+When working on new content you can run `bundle exec jekyll server` and browser to `http://localhost:4000/` to check out your changes.